New Vitality Fund now available to support business attraction and expansion in DC

 Beginning October 1, 2022, new eligibility criteria will broaden the scope of the fund and ease requirements for interested businesses.
 Eligible businesses will include those with 25 full-time employees or more that lease or own at least 7,000 SF of space in any District location for a minimum of five years.
 The fund will support businesses involved in the following key sectors:

 - Communications & Marketing

 - Life Sciences

 Businesses will be required to have employees be onsite, in the aggregate, for at least 50% of work hours and will have the option to either implement a workforce development program for District residents or commit to spending at least 5% of annual contracting with local businesses.

 Successful applicants will be awarded a discretionary grant that can be used for a variety of purposes including initial startup capital, operational costs, down payment assistance, rent subsidy, tenant improvements, workforce training, and recruitment and hiring costs.

-The Vitality Fund is currently active and seeking eligible applications.
 If you are interested in learning more or applying, reach out to Prayas Neupane, Director, Business Attraction & Expansion, for further information.